How to get more fiber

 Understanding how to get more fiber from our food will probably have a greater effect and make a larger contribution to our wellness than almost any other factor.
 Along with it comes a vast array of vitamins, minerals and phytonutrients that otherwise we'd be starved of.

 But the fact remains that the scientists are saying that sufficient fiber is paramount in wellness.
 It helps prevent allergies, cancer and the autoimmune diseases, amongst much else.
-Only 5% of those enjoying typical grocery store food are getting sufficient; and the average American is eating less than half that recommended by the Institute of Medicine[4].
+Only 5% of those enjoying typical grocery store food are getting enough; and the average American is eating less than half that recommended by the Institute of Medicine[4].

 Only those who have suffered severely from abdominal pain, constipation and generalised inflammation in the body will truly understand just how great a contribution dietary fiber can make to our lives.

 In one sense it's astonishingly easy; but for those enjoying typical grocery store meals all may not be plain sailing.
-Food manufacturers typically extract most of the fiber so that we do not need to chew; and everything slides deliciously down the throat like a slice of cheesecake.
+Food manufacturers extract most of the fiber so that we do not need to chew; and everything slides deliciously down the throat like a slice of cheesecake.

 Salad divineHow to get more fiber